 The legal guardians are employed by the Department of Child Protection Services (TEGYESZ).
 Obstacles with regard to children’s effective access to their legal guardians remained to be a problem in 2020.
 Under the Child Protection Act, a guardian may be responsible for 30 children at the same time.
 Based on personal interviews with guardians, the HHC found that this is hardly the case, as some of them gave accounts of caring for 40-45 children at once.
 This means that in practice, guardians cannot always devote adequate time to all the children they represent.
 Not all guardians speak a sufficient level of English and even if they do, the children they are in charge of may not.
 TEGYESZ employs one interpreter but guardians do not always have access to his services.
 In 2018, the Children’s Home hired an Afghan social worker who helps with translation and intercultural communication.

-Legal guardians have participated in trainings held by the HHC, the Cordelia Foundation and other actors such as IOM.
+Legal guardians previously had participated in trainings held by the HHC, the Cordelia Foundation and other actors such as IOM.
 The HHC and other NGOs continue to enjoy a good working relationship with legal guardians.

 The discussions aim to serve as a substitution for the non-existent best interest determination procedure by providing for a multidisciplinary case assessment in the case of those children staying in the Károlyi István Children’s Home while also discussing broader, systematic issues such as the children’s access to education or health care during the Embassy procedure (regarding the latter see Health Care).
 Currently this is the only forum where State actors and the NGO sector together discuss how to further the case of unaccompanied children.